 Miyuki Kobayakawa is seen as this even when she's working at her traditionally male job or up to her elbows in the engine compartment of either her patrol car or her personal vintage Toyota S800 because the woman is very dedicated to her job and her hobbies, and takes them all very seriously.

-Parodied with Miyuki's coworker and friend Aoi Futaba, a Wholesome Crossdresser ( all but stated to be a male-to-female Transsexual) who looks and acts the part so damn well that Yoriko says she's more feminine than any of the girls in Bokuto station.
+Parodied with Miyuki's coworker and friend Aoi Futaba, a Wholesome Crossdresser (though it's strongly implied that she might be more of a male-to-female Transsexual) who looks and acts the part so damn well that Yoriko says she's more feminine than any of the girls in Bokuto station.
 (Miyuki included!)
 Aoi is the only yamato nadeshiko role played by Rica Matsumoto, making her a case of Playing Against Type.

 In Ikki Tousen Great Guardians, there's Hakufu's sweet and polite "adoptive sister", Sonken Chuubou (Sun Quan) or to be exact, Shoukyou (Xiao Qiao).